Beat The Odds: Therapeutic Drumming Circle for Children

 Who to refer:

 Children with a diagnosed mental/behavioral health diagnosis (i.e., anxiety, depression, ADHD, oppositional or defiant disorder, bipolar, adjustment disorder, etc.)

 It is a mixed gender and mixed diagnosis group for ages 7-12 years.

 Participants need to have a diagnostic assessment (which may be done at Chrysalis Behavioral Health or another clinic/agency).
 This allows us to bill insurances.
 Each potential participant will need to be seen for at least one individual therapy session with parents/guardians present to discuss current diagnosis, symptoms and treatment and to discuss whether the drumming circle would benefit him/her.

-Refer to Ally Wittenberg, Office Manager at Chrysalis Behavioral Health Services (701) 809-5370.
-She will set up the initial appointment and get ROIs for intakes/records for billing purposes.
+Refer to Chrysalis Behavioral Health Services (701) 809-5370.
+Staff will set up the initial appointment and get ROIs for intakes/records for billing purposes.